Aribababa/Digital-Signal-Processing/Multi Effects/readme.md

 Setting the IDE
 ----------
 To set the FPU you need to add directives into the proyect.
-First, in the file system_stm32f4xx.c add the next lines into the function SystemInit:
+First, in the file system_stm32f4xx.c add the next lines into the function SystemInit

 #if (__FPU_USED == 1)
   	SCB->CPACR |= (3UL << 20) | (3UL << 22);
    	 __DSB();
     	__ISB();
 #endif

+Then into the directives add the next lines
+__FPU_USED = 1

+__FPU_PRESENT = 1